dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Chemistry/Notes.md

 #expose_website_on_public_ip
 ssh -L 10.10.14.38:8080:localhost:8080 user@localhost

-# looking at script.js file in website
+# Looking at script.js file in website
 you can see directory /list_services which is returning json to be displayed in the site

 looking at response headers you can see :